Visual Glossary - Translating AI for Infrastructure Engineers

 GPU

-Graphics card optimized for massive parallel computation.
+Graphics processor optimized for massive parallel computation.

 Like an NVMe SSD — expensive but critical for performance.